+Data / Parameter Ln

+Unit Lumens

-Data / Parameter Ln Unit Lumens Description Lumen output of each solar lamp n deployed as part of the project activity Source of data Table 4, 2021 value Value(s) applied 140.54 Measurement methods and procedures Will be recorded at time of sale/installation in MEC Credit Tracker system Monitoring frequency Annual QA/QC procedures Each light installation will be geocoded (GPS coordinate or other specific location data) or provide address/location of household in the MEC Tracker System.
+Description Lumen output of each solar lamp n deployed as part of the project activity

+Source of data Table 4, 2021 value

+Value(s) applied 140.54

+Measurement methods and procedures Will be recorded at time of sale/installation in MEC Credit Tracker system

+Monitoring frequency Annual

+QA/QC procedures Each light installation will be geocoded (GPS coordinate or other specific location data) or provide address/location of household in the MEC Tracker

+System.
 Associated data will reside in the MEC Tracker Database, allowing each installation to be monitored on a regular basis.
 Purpose of data Calculation of baseline emissions Additional comment If lamp types allow for different settings of light intensity, the conservative value shall be chosen unless an accurate average value is substantiated through a representative sample survey (90% confidence interval +/- 10% error).
-A variety of solar lighting systems will be offered under the proposed VPA.
-The lumen output for the models sold under the proposed VPA will be used for calculating the final emission reduction.
+A variety of solar lighting systems will be offered under the proposed SSC-CPA.
+The lumen output for the models sold under the proposed SSC-CPA will be used for calculating the final emission reduction.
 In line with the information given in the eligibility criteria section in this VPA-DD, the lumen value for solar lighting systems in this VPA will be capped at 140.54 Lumen for individual households (based on Table 4 for the year 2021).

-Data / Parameter N i,a Unit Lamps Description Total number of solar lamps of type $i$ that have been deployed in period $a$ Source of data Primary data collected by PO/CPA implementer and recorded in Credit Tracker Value(s) applied 400,000 (estimated sales) Measurement methods and procedures Target population: all solar lamps of type i that have been deployed Objective: Establish the number of solar lamps of type i deployed during period a as part of the proposed VPA.
-Description and Reliability Requirements: Primary data collection No sampling is applied to this parameter.
-All deployed solar lamps of type i will be recorded. $N{i,a}$ is adjusted according to actual operational days during a given monitoring period y.
-The sales date for each solar lamp of type i listed in Credit Tracker for proposed VPA signifies the start of operation for each solar lamp.
-The operational days of each solar lamp is divided by the total number of days of the current monitoring period to determine the adjusted $N{i,a}$ number of solar lamps of type i in operation.
+Data / Parameter N i,a Unit Lamps Description Total number of solar lamps of type $i$ that have been deployed in period $a$ Source of data Primary data collected by PO/CPA implementer and recorded in Credit Tracker Value(s) applied 1,000,000 for Year-1 Measurement methods and procedures Target population: all solar lamps of type i that have been deployed Objective: Establish the number of solar lamps of type i deployed during period a as part of the proposed SSC-CPA.
+Description and Reliability Requirements: Primary data collection